The-Wishlist-Co/docs/wishlistSvcAPI.md

 ```

 ## Get customer wishlists

-Returns the collection of wishlists that belong to either the internal TWC customer Id, or the retailer's own customerRef.
+Returns the collection of wishlists that belong to either the internal TWC customer identifier, or the retailer's own customerRef.

 The returned list is paginated - 20 default (50 maximum).
 The API will respond with the number of wishlists returned in the page, and the wishlistID for the for the last wishlist returned for that response, which should then be used for the subsequent API call to retrieve the next page.

 If no wishlists exist, this method returns a ResourceNotFound error.

 | Endpoint| ```/api/wishlists/lookup```|
 |-----------|---------------|